brian-tex/AboutMe/pages/shell-scripts/how-to-use-shell-scripts.md

 tags: [shell, automation]
 comments: true
 ---
-This page will show you how to follow industry best practices for using shell scripts.
+This page will show you how to create and automate the execution of a bash or PowerShell script.

 ---
 ### How to Use Shell Scripts